 The official arrest happened in the dead of night.
 Judas, who had betrayed Jesus to Jewish religious leaders who hated him, came with an armed group of men to the garden of Gethsemane.
-After he greeted Christ with a kiss, (a signal meant to designate whom to take into custody) our Savior was taken to Jewish authorities for questioning and what would become at least two trials.
+After he greeted Christ with a kiss, (a signal meant to designate whom to take into custody) our Savior was placed under arrest and taken to Jewish authorities for questioning and what would become at least two trials.

 There was NO legal basis for the arrest of Jesus as there were never any formal charges registered against him!
 Additionally, no evidence of illegal activity, from credible witnesses, was ever offered to justify him being taken by force to answer allegations against himself (Matthew 26:59 - 60, Mark 14:55).
-He was simply taken into custody at the behest of the religious leaders who wanted him dead.
+He was simply placed under arrest and taken into custody at the behest of the religious leaders who wanted him dead.

 His second appearance before religious authorities (his first real trial) took place around 2 a.m.
 The Sanhedrin, or more properly the Great Sanhedrin, was the supreme council of the Jews composed of seventy elders plus the high priest.
 They, who at the time met in a chamber within Jerusalem's temple known as the chamber of hewn stones, had jurisdiction over religious matters.
-At the trial, there were no witnesses presented that justified his appearance before the court (Mark 14:53, 55).
+At the trial, there were no witnesses presented that justified Jesus' arrest or appearance before the court (Mark 14:53, 55).

 What occurred was clearly against Biblical law, especially the command in Deuteronomy 19 regarding being charged for wrongdoing.
 Deuteronomy 19:15 states that it requires at least TWO witnesses in order for a person to be convicted of disobedience and punished.

 As stated previously, it was Judas Iscariot, one of the disciples, who led authorities to make an arrest (Mark 14:43 - 44).